Parisii (Gaul)

 A map of Gaul in the 1st century BC, showing the relative positions of the Celtic tribes.

 Gold coins of the Parisii, 1st century BC (Cabinet des Médailles, Paris).

-Coin of the Parisii: obverse with horse, 1st century BC (Cabinet des Médailles, Paris).

-Coins of the Parisii (Metropolitan Museum of Art).

 The Parisii (Parisioi; Παρίσιοι) were a Gallic tribe that dwelt on the banks of the river Seine during the Iron Age and the Roman era.
-They lived on lands now occupied by the modern city of Paris, that name a derivation of their ethnonym.
+They lived on lands now occupied by the modern city of Paris; that name is a derivation of their ethnonym.

 Name

 They are mentioned as Parisii by Caesar (mid-1st c.
 BC), Parísioi (Παρίσιοι; var. Παρήσιοι) by Strabo (early 1st c.
 AD) and Ptolemy (2nd c.
 AD), Parisi by Pliny (mid-1st c.
 AD), and as Parisius and Parisios in the Notitia Dignitatum (5th c.
 AD).
 Another tribe named Parisii is also documented (with only one attestation) in Britain.

 The ethnic name Parisii is a latinized form of Gaulish Parisioi (sing.
 Parisios).
 Its meaning has been debated.
-According to French government diplomat Xavier Delamarre, it may derive from the stem pario- ('cauldron').
+According to linguist Xavier Delamarre, it may derive from the stem pario- ('cauldron').
 Alfred Holder interpreted the name as 'the makers' or 'the commanders', by comparing it to the Welsh peryff ('lord, commander'), both possibly descending from a Proto-Celtic form reconstructed as *kwar-is-io-.
 Alternatively, Pierre-Yves Lambert proposed to translate Parisii as the 'spear people', by connecting the first element to the Old Irish carr 'spear', derived from an earlier *kwar-sā.

 The city of Paris, attested as Lutetiam Oppidum Parisiorum by Caesar (Parision in the 5th c.
 AD, Paris in 1265), is named after the Gallic tribe.

+Geography

+Lutetia was the central oppidum of the civitas of the Parisii.
+It was located on an island in the Seine traditionally identified with the Île de la Cité.

+The Parisii lived south of the Bellovaci, west of the Suessiones, Meldi and Senones, east of the Veliocasses and Carnutes.

+Their small territory controlled major river confluences and long-distance trade routes between northern Gaul and the Mediterranean, giving their civitas significant economic leverage.
+Although closely linked to the neighbouring Senones and Carnutes, they appear politically autonomous at the time of the conquest: they did not join the conspiracy of 54–53 BC but chose to take part in Vercingetorix's uprising in early 52 BC.